sanders41/meilisearch-python-sdk/README.md

     await index.add_documents(documents)
     ```

 3. The async client uses [Pydantic](https://pydantic-docs.helpmanual.io/) to serialize/deserialize the JSON from MeiliSearch into python objects wherever possible, and in the process converts the camelCaseNames from JSON into more Pythonic snake_case_names.
-The official client uses dictionaries to store the return values in most cases.
+The official client instead uses dictionaries to store the return values in most cases.

-In some instances it is not possible to return the data as an object, becase the structure will be dependant on your particular dataset.
-In these instances you can either work with the data in the dictionary that is returned, or because you will know the structure you can generate your own Classes.
+In some instances it is not possible to return the data as an object, becase the structure will be dependant on your particular dataset and can't
+be known ahead of time.
+In these instances you can either work with the data in the dictionary that is returned, or because you will know the
+structure you can generate your own Classes.

 As an example, if you want to get a movie from the [small movies example](https://github.com/sanders41/async-search-client/blob/main/datasets/small_movies.json) you could put the results into an object with the following